QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

 ## 🎓 Development Intentions // TODO, only include this for Jr Dev Requests
 /// Ask what their intentions are for joining the program.
 We are searching for individuals who wan't to become full devs rather than devs that only stay for a little while.
+- What are your main motivations for joining the RA Developer Program?
+- Do you see yourself becoming a full developer, or are you mainly interested in trying it out temporarily?
+- Are there specific games or genres you’re especially interested in working on?

 ## 🎯 Overal Set Design // TODO
 /// Balance, creativity, progression, and content coverage.